pfistfl/OMLRandomBotv2/README.md

 # Open Questions:
 - Can we use batchtools and slurm scheduling?
 - Divide into big / small datasets and fast / slow learners?
-- Sample according to algo param space?
+- Sample according to algo paramset dimensions?
+-